-Sr. No. On completing the course, students will be able to --------- --
+S. No. On completing the course, -------- ---------------------------

-CO1 Analyse the relation between oxidation state of metals and their biological behaviour.
-CO2 Understand the role of metals and chemicals in biological systems.
-CO3 Learn the use of porphyrins of different metal ions in biological systems CO4 Make a correlation between enzymatic functions and metals.
-CO5 Understand the structural features of biological systems involving metal ions and their activities and mechanisms
+CO1 Students will be able to analyse the relation between oxidation state of metals and their biological behaviour.
+CO2 Students will be able to understand the role of metals and chemicals in biological systems.
+CO3 Students will learn the use of porphyrins of different metal ions in biological systems CO4 Students will be able to make a correlation between enzymatic functions and metals.
+CO5 students will understand the structural features of biological systems involving metal ions and their activities and mechanisms